rafalagoon/SendScriptTelegram/README.md

 Refresh the browser window (F5) or close it.

 ## Copyright
-The copyright of Shrek or Bee Movie belongs to Dreamworks Animation and is only added as a popular meme.
+The copyright of Shrek or Bee Movie script belongs to Dreamworks Animation and is only added as a popular meme.
 If there were any legal problems, they would be deleted from the repository, leaving only the shipping code.
 Dreamworks Animation has nothing to do with this project.

 ## Inspiration
 This project is based on Matt Fontes' project for Whatsapp: